 In addition to imitation learning, the robot will learn to explore and expand its movement abilities using a computational model of curiosity.
-The model is central to Computational Creativity, a sub-field of Artificial Intelligence that explicitly engages in questions of creativity.
-While its most common aim is to develop computational models of creative processes to study and support human creativity, it also makes possible the creation of autonomous systems capable of creative behaviors.
-Computational curiosity makes it feasible for a robot to become an embodied curious agent, intrinsically motivated to explore its own embodiment as well as its environment, whereby its reward is its learning as a result of this exploration [16].
-This permits the development of artificial agents capable of proactively engaging with and learning to adapt to changing social scenarios [17].
+The model is central to Computational Creativity, a sub-field of Artificial Intelligence that explicitly engages in questions of creative.
+While its most common aim is to develop computational models of creative processes to study and support human creativity, researchers in computational creativity also produce autonomous systems capable of creative behaviors.
+Thus, for example, computational models of curiosity make it feasible for a robot to become an intrinsically motivated creative agent able to explore its own embodiment as well as its environment, where its reward is its learning as a result of this exploration [23].
+This permits the development of artificial agents capable of proactively engaging with and learning to adapt to changing social scenarios [11].